apache/datafusion/docs/source/specification/quarterly_roadmap.md

 ### New Features

 - Read JSON as table
-- Simplify DDL with Datafusion-Cli
+- Simplify DDL with DataFusion-Cli
 - Add Decimal128 data type and the attendant features such as Arrow Kernel and UDF support
 - Add new experimental e-graph based optimizer